 The artwork depicts a constant and evolving view of the urban landscape and its inhabitants constantly migrating from one point to the next.
 The observed real time surveillance society is re worked into a series of grids.
 The artwork is an online networked panoptic vision which collects live CCTV feeds from 200 cameras in USA in real time and reworks these video streams into multi-layered visual structures.
 The channels are always on, and therefore, the work is always changing.
 The work comprises of multiple grids that generate real time patterns using live images from all over USA.
 This is an aesthetic code based generative artwork by Stanza.
-A series of functions morphs images in an never ending representation of surveillance culture constantly being manipulated.
+A series of functions morphs images in an never ending representation of surveillance culture constantly being manipulated by algorithms that change our perspectives.

-Exhibition: The work is best viewed on a large screen as above.
-Which you can loan off me or hire yourself.
-Or it can be projected.
+The work is best viewed on a large screen as above.

 Link to the online version